WebDevBooster/Starlendar/README.md

-# Starlendar: a calendar system for Star City
+# Starlendar: A new calendar system for Star City & the new era of humanity

 This new calendar system is designed for use in Star City (see [Star City manifesto](https://github.com/WebDevBooster/star-city-manifesto)).
 So, we don't expect anyone else to adopt this calendar.
 But anyone who wishes to do so is welcome to.